 The Canadian triathlete who ignited the sport's Olympic era with a stunning, against-all-odds gold medal sprint in Sydney.

-Simon Whitfield didn't just win Canada's first Olympic triathlon gold in 2000; he delivered a moment of pure, unscripted drama that defined the sport's Olympic debut.
-Entering the final stretch in Sydney a distant fourth, he unleashed a legendary sprint that left the world's best in his wake, his face a mask of agonized triumph.
-That victory, pulled from sheer will, made him a household name and inspired a generation of Canadian multisport athletes.
-Whitfield's career was a testament to longevity and class, competing in four Olympics and adding a silver in Beijing in 2008.
-More than his medals, his role as a flag bearer for Canada at two Olympic ceremonies spoke to his stature as a respected leader and ambassador, embodying the grit and grace of a true pioneer who put triathlon on the map.
+Simon Whitfield won Canada's first Olympic triathlon gold in 2000.
+Entering the final stretch in Sydney a distant fourth, he unleashed a sprint that left the world's best behind, his face a mask of agonized triumph.
+That victory, pulled from sheer will, inspired a generation of Canadian multisport athletes.
+Whitfield competed in four Olympics and added a silver medal in Beijing in 2008.
+He served as Canada's flag bearer at two Olympic ceremonies, a role that reflected his stature as a respected leader and ambassador.
+His career embodied the grit and grace of a pioneer who helped define triathlon's Olympic debut.

 1965–1980